-PLEASURE DRIVING PONIES, SINGLE - NON-TROTTINGBRED
+PLEASURE DRIVING PONIES, SINGLE - TROTTINGBRED

 Adult to drive.
 To be shown to a suitable two- or four-wheeled vehicle.
-To be shown at a flat walk, working trot, strong trot.
+To be shown at a flat walk, working trot or pace, strong trot or pace.
 Extreme speed to be penalized.
 Must stand quietly and back readily.
 Appropriate harness to suit the vehicle required.
 Boots are prohibited.
 To be judged on manners, quality and performance.
 The Springbrook's Goodfellow Trophy